-Notes issued under the Programme will be represented on issue by one or more Global Notes that may be delivered to a common depositary or common safekeeper for Euroclear and Clearstream, Luxembourg.
+Notes issued under the Programme (other than the CSD Notes) will be represented on issue by one or more Global Notes that may be delivered to a common depositary or common safekeeper for Euroclear and Clearstream, Luxembourg.
 Except in the circumstances described in each Global Note, investors will not be entitled to receive Notes in definitive form.
 Each of Euroclear and Clearstream, Luxembourg and their respective direct and indirect participants will maintain records of the beneficial interests in each Global Note held through it.
-While the Notes are represented by a Global Note, investors will be able to trade their beneficial interests only through the relevant clearing systems and their respective participants.
+While the Notes (other than the CSD Notes) are represented by a Global Note, investors will be able to trade their beneficial interests only through the relevant clearing systems and their respective participants.

-While the Notes are represented by Global Notes, the Bank will discharge its payment obligation under the Notes by making payments through the relevant clearing systems.
+While the Notes (other than the CSD Notes) are represented by Global Notes, the Bank will discharge its payment obligation under the Notes by making payments through the relevant clearing systems.
 A holder of a beneficial interest in a Global Note must rely on the procedures of the relevant clearing system and its participants to receive payments under the Notes.
 The Bank has no responsibility or liability for the records relating to, or payments made in respect of, beneficial interests in any Global Note.